Assessment decision: Short-term restorative care

 - care and support services with a Home Care Package.

-You could also consider paying for private services.
+You could also consider paying for services that aren't government-funded.
 Information about these options will be in your letter.

 If your care needs change at any time, you can request a new assessment by contacting My Aged Care.